Trump’s May 1 deadline: Can he continue war on Iran after that?

 Congressional Republicans have largely declined to interfere with the president during the 60 days allotted by the War Powers Resolution, but many have insisted that approval from Congress will be required after that.

-In April, Republican Senator John Curtis wrote: “I support the president’s actions taken in defense of American lives and interests.
+Republican Senator John Curtis recently wrote: “I support the president’s actions taken in defense of American lives and interests.
 However, I will not support ongoing military action beyond a 60-day window without congressional approval.
 I take this position for two reasons – one is historical, and one is constitutional.”

 “By law, we’ve got to either approve continued operations or stop,” Republican Congressman Don Bacon told US media.
-“If it’s not approved, by law they have to stop their operations.”
+“If it’s not approved, by law, they have to stop their operations.”

 Some Republicans, who have so far steadfastly supported Trump’s actions in Iran, are also showing unease over the prospect of a protracted war, limiting the potential for overall congressional approval.
 While they have blocked efforts to curb the president’s powers to order military action in Iran so far, some have said they may vote differently if the war threatens to go on beyond 60 days.